drball/scifi-ideas-generators/content/city-name-generator.md

 This generator was inspired by place names (towns, villages & cities) from the United Kingdom, America, Australia, Germany, & China.
 The result is can be quite unnatural, so this can be used as inspiration for alien cities on strange other planets perhaps?

+You might also be interested in our <a href="/planet-name-generator">Alien Planet Name Generator</a>.

 To generate more city names, press the button.